pagopa/pagopa-canone-unico/test/README.md

 ## Upload

-Creates a CSV file with fake data and uploads it to blob storage.
+Uploads a file in the blob storage.
+If `rows` is set it creates a CSV file with fake data first.

 `python3 ./blob_utils.py upload --file {name of the file to upload}`